ghost-fvtt/foundry-factory/src/presets/ghost-gulp-rollup/README.md

 - Option to set up testing (based on [Jest])

 The default options are JavaScript, linting enabled, no CSS preprocessor, and no testing.

+## Things to adjust manually

+- `src/module.json` and `src/system.json` respectively need adjustments for author, url etc.
+- You should add metadata (such as author etc.) to `package.json`.
+- If you want to use the `bump-version` command, you need to adjust the `getDownloadURL` in `gulpfile.js` the return the correct download URL for a given version.

 ## Basic workflow

 Here are a couple of common commands that can be used when a project has been